 Jon Crumiller serves as Chief Operating Officer of Princeton Consultants.
-As a co-founder of the firm, Jon brings 30 years of consulting expertise and experience to our client base, having served leaders in many of the nation's most successful businesses.
+As a co-founder of the firm, Jon brings more than 35 years of consulting expertise and experience to our client base, having served leaders in many of the nation's most successful businesses.

 Since joining Princeton Consultants in 1998, Shem has helped the leadership of transportation companies transform operations and processes to substantially improve asset utilization and increase network efficiency.
 He has built custom systems and applications for highly complex business environments, interfacing with client executives in different lines of business, Operations and IT, and working with teams of consultants and developers.

-Building on over 10 years of experience in the transportation industry, including many years of Pegasus development, Leah leads the rail transportation segment of the transportation practice area, leveraging her extensive knowledge of signaling and traffic control systems.
+Leah is a leader of our Rail Practice, leveraging her extensive knowledge of signaling and traffic control systems, which she has developed over more than 16 years at Princeton Consultants.
+She helped develop Pegasus, the dominant intermodal transportation management system.
 Leah graduated summa cum laude and Phi Beta Kappa from the University of Pennsylvania where she majored in Computer Science and Engineering, and minored in Philosophy and Cognitive Science.